giantswarm/inago/README.md

 ## Running integration tests

-Runnning `make int-test` will execute the integration test suit in a docker container.
+Runnning `make int-test` will execute the integration test suite in a docker container.
 The tests need to run against fleet, so we manage a vagrant box.
 Starting and destroying this test machine is done via the make target `int-test`.

 ### Integration Test Machine Configuration

 Since the integration tests run in your docker machine (not the fleet machine), we need to provide it with an IP.
-We use portfowarding on your host for this.
+We use port fowarding on your host for this.
 Set the `FLEET_ENDPOINT` environment variable to `http://ip:491563`, with the IP listed under the vboxnet interface of your docker-machine.